dechamps/FlexASIO/BACKENDS.md

 Compared to WASAPI Exclusive, Kernel Streaming is a much older API that is perceived as highly complex and less reliable.
 WASAPI Exclusive should be expected to provide better results in most cases.
+That said, it seems that Kernel Streaming, contrary to MME and DirectSound, is not implemented using WASAPI in current versions of Windows; therefore, it could conceivably behave differently in potentially interesting ways.

 In terms of latency, WDM-KS has been observed to perform slightly worse than WASAPI Exclusive, bottoming out at around 10 ms.